MicrosoftDocs/win32/desktop-src/IpHlp/retrieving-information-using-gettcpstatistics.md

 ---
-Description: 'The GetTcpStatistics function fills a pointer to an MIB\_TCPSTATS structure with information on the TCP protocol statistics for the local computer.' ms.assetid: 'cb405d46-cf3e-4f3c-870a-935a0cc8118f'
+Description: The GetTcpStatistics function fills a pointer to an MIB\_TCPSTATS structure with information on the TCP protocol statistics for the local computer. ms.assetid: cb405d46-cf3e-4f3c-870a-935a0cc8118f
-title: Retrieving Information Using GetTcpStatistics
+title: Retrieving Information Using GetTcpStatistics ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving Information Using GetTcpStatistics

-The [**GetTcpStatistics**](gettcpstatistics.md) function fills a pointer to an [**MIB\_TCPSTATS**](rras.mib_tcpstats) structure with information on the TCP protocol statistics for the local computer.
+The [**GetTcpStatistics**](/windows/win32/Iphlpapi/nf-iphlpapi-gettcpstatistics?branch=master) function fills a pointer to an [**MIB\_TCPSTATS**](rras.mib_tcpstats) structure with information on the TCP protocol statistics for the local computer.

 **To use GetTcpStatistics**